For Academic Year 2019–2020

 - Review the information found at The Ohio State University Graduate Admissions website.

-- Complete and submit the online application AND upload the required materials (see below) with your application (gradapply.osu.edu).
+- Complete and submit the online application AND upload the required materials (click below) with your application (gradapply.osu.edu).

-- Choose "Graduate Level Applications" (note: if you are interested in the Graduate Non-Degree Application, please read through the information contained at http://music.osu.edu/grad-non-degree-option first).
+- Choose "Graduate Level Applications" (NOTE: if you are interested in the Graduate Non-Degree Application, please read the information contained at http://music.osu.edu/grad-non-degree-option first).

-A. TRANSCRIPTS: Submit ONE original, official transcript from each university attended, even if you attended while in high school.
-Transcripts can be submitted in one of two (2) ways:
+A. TRANSCRIPTS: Submit with the application ONE scanned copy (front and back) of an official original transcript from each university attended, even if you attended while in high school.

 - If admitted, you will then be required by the Graduate Admissions Office to submit final, official transcripts to their office.